 If you have too much cholesterol, it starts to build up in your arteries.
 (Arteries are the blood vessels that carry blood away from the heart.)
-This is called hardening of the arteries, or atherosclerosis.
-It is usually a slow process that gets worse as you get older.
+This is called hardening of the arteries, or

 To understand what happens, think about how a clog forms in the pipe under a kitchen sink.
 Like the buildup of grease in the pipe, the buildup of cholesterol narrows your arteries and makes it harder for blood to flow through them.
 It reduces the amount of blood that gets to your body tissues, including your heart.
-This can lead to serious problems, including heart attack and stroke.
+This can lead to serious problems, including

 Your cholesterol is measured by a blood test:

 What are the symptoms?

 High cholesterol doesn't make you feel sick.
 By the time you find out you have it, it may already be narrowing your arteries.
 So it is very important to start treatment even though you may feel fine.

 You need a blood test to check your cholesterol.
 There are several kinds of tests:

 If you have high cholesterol, you need treatment to lower your risk of heart attack and stroke.
 The two main treatments are lifestyle changes and medicine.